Provider evaluation

 Provider evidence

-A strengthened comparison page should name the competitor's best-fit case, the CuteMarkets workflow fit, the official source checked, and the technical delta a buyer should test before switching.
+A useful comparison should name the competitor's best-fit case, the CuteMarkets workflow fit, the official source checked, and the technical delta a buyer should test before switching.

 Best-fit case